Maryanne Mills, Academic Librarian

 - customer service manager for a major information database company

 - XML content analyst

 - academic librarian!

-I’m about to finish up a Post-Master’s Certificate in Leadership and Library Management from San José State University’s iSchool and have already been able to put into practice several of the concepts learned in the program.
-I’m currently working on the policies and procedures for my college library’s brand new Technology Lending Program which is a direct result of the iSchool’s Grant Writing course.
-This should launch in fall, 2017.
-Stay tuned!
+I completed my Post-Master’s Certificate in Leadership and Library Management from San José State University’s iSchool in August 2017 and have already been able to put into practice several of the concepts learned in the program.